Process selection criteria

 OPEX Saving: The Extrusion pressing process produces specialist products with high commercial values, however the extruder has a high operating cost due to a high electrical power consumption and a high level of spare parts replacement.
 On the other hand, dry extrusion does not require steam, making it attractive for plant sites without boiler facility.

 CAPEX Saving: A dry Extruder is not such an expensive technology, and in many cases, it will replace both the milling and the cooking, making it a more affordable process line compared to Hot pressing.
 Moreover, the cost of installation is also lower because of its simpler design (no need of steam) and the fact that a screw press can typically be operated at higher speed and throughput than in conventional pressing applications.
-If steam is available at good condition and the electrical power supply is expensive then Hot Single Stage Full pressing can be an alternative.
+If steam is available at good condition and the electrical power supply is expensive then Hot Single Stage Full pressing can be considered as an alternative.

 The seed from storage may contain up to 2% foreign material.
 The purpose of the cleaning process is to remove as much of the foreign material as possible.
 An optional weighing process can be foreseen to get an accurate inventory of the material being sent through the seed preparation process.